plumed/plumed2/.github/PULL_REQUEST_TEMPLATE.md

 Make sure these boxes are checked before submitting your pull request:

 - [ ] I added a new regtest or modified an existing regtest to validate my changes.
-- [ ] I verified that all regtests are passed successfully on Travis-CI.
+- [ ] I verified that all regtests are passed successfully on GitHub Actions.